 In 2016 Harcourt writer Beck Sutton (R.I.
-Sutton) made the decision to eschew mainstream avenues and publish her own collection of short stories, titled Closer than Breathing.
+Sutton) made the decision to eschew mainstream avenues and publish her own collection of short stories, titled Closer than Breathing, Seven Tales.
 Conscious that her work defied conventional genres and wishing to realise it in the medium best suited to its spirit, Beck resolved an extreme alternative to desktop publishing: she would employ techniques that were in use before the computer age to create a 120-copy limited edition of her book.
-In an unprecedented venture, Beck would use her income from a part-time job in aged care to fund what would become the first book of its kind in Australia: a 136-page work of fiction that had been typeset, printed and bound exclusively by the writer.
+Beck used her income from part-time employment to fund what may be the first book of its kind in Australia: a 136-page work of fiction that has been typeset, letterpress printed and bound exclusively by the writer.

-Three weeks after this introduction to printing, Michael surprised Beck with a request: would she represent MMoP at the Inaugural Meeting of the International Association of Printing Museums in South Korea.
+Three weeks after this introduction to printing, Michael surprised Beck with a request to represent MMOP at the Inaugural Meeting of the International Association of Printing Museums in South Korea.
 Daunted, but faithful to the harebrained spirit, Beck agreed.
-Over the next two months Isaacsen taught her about the machines, equipment and archives in the MMoP collection; and in September she found herself part of the contingent representing Australia on an all-expenses-paid trip to Cheongju.
+Over the next two months Isaacsen taught her about the machines, equipment and archives in the MMOP collection; and in September 2016 she found herself part of the contingent representing Australia on an all-expenses-paid trip to Cheongju.
 There Beck joined sixty other delegates from printing museums around the world, visiting sites significant to Korean cultural heritage.
 Her adventure culminated in the Inaugural Meeting where she presented a talk about Australia’s printing heritage to the full cohort, including representatives from the Gutenberg Museum in Germany and the Smithsonian Institute in Washington.

 Beck spent a year planning, learning and printing at the Melbourne Museum before the prospect of continuing her work there became unsustainable.
 The long commutes with heavy equipment, the nights spent sleeping on friends’ floors after twelve-hours over the press—all while maintaining a demanding job—took their toll and she found herself close to exhaustion.
 She decided to relocate closer to home, to HipCat: an artists’ access printery located just outside of Tretham, 75 kilometers north-west of Melbourne.
 Her new routine involved spending—on average—twenty hours each fortnight setting type by hand before travelling the 260 kilometers to and from HipCat over two days.
 There she would print 160 copies of eight pages before heading home to distribute the type, ready to set again.
 In this way she gained momentum and had completed page 104 of her book by August 2018.